How to Mosaic: 3 Easy Projects You Can Make This Weekend

 Step 1: Prepare Tiles

 The first step to laying down a mosaic is finding out how many tiles you need.
 Online estimators can help determine how many tiles you will need for a project, but it may also be helpful to plan your design on a piece of paper cut to the same size and shape as the surface you’ll be covering.
 When you're ready to begin tiling, you'll need a few tools: Tile Nippers ($16, Michaels) make cutting glass or ceramic tiles a breeze.
 Always wear safety glasses when using nippers, and sand sharp cut edges with Fine-Grit Sandpaper ($3, The Home Depot).
+Cut the tiles into your desired shapes.

 Step 2: Lay Tiles